-We will make our own ketchup using all-natural ingredients like maple syrup and tomato paste in this recipe.
-Also, instead of using regular soy sauce, I recommend using the low sodium one, making it even more healthy.
+We will make our own ketchup using all-natural ingredients like maple syrup and tomato paste.
+Also, instead of using regular soy sauce, I recommend using the low sodium one, for a healthier alternative.

 Crockpot Chicken Thighs Ingredients:

-- Chicken thighs: I like to use bone-in chicken thighs for added flavor.
-When the slow-cooking chicken, the bone gives so much flavor to the sauce and the meat itself.
-I also leave the skin on for the same reason.
-If you want to reduce the calories in this dish, remove the skin.
+- Chicken thighs: I like to use bone-in chicken thighs .
+The bone gives so much flavor to the sauce and the meat itself.

-- Olive oil: normally, if I am eating a salad, I use extra virgin olive oil, but since we are using it to fry the chicken, I recommend using light olive oil, which is better suited for frying at high temperatures.
+- Olive oil: I recommend using light olive oil, which is better suited for frying at high temperatures.

-- Onion and garlic powders: spices naturally found in ketchup, they give it the extra layer of flavor that makes it taste almost exactly like the commercial brands.
-Without spices, food has no depth of flavor.
+- Onion and garlic powders: give it the extra layer of flavor that makes it taste almost exactly like the commercial brands.

 - Worcestershire sauce: a little bit of sauce goes a long way to season your ketchup.
 A teaspoonful is all you need to make a difference.

-- Reduced sodium soy sauce: regular soy sauce has way too much sodium.
-When trying to eat healthily, always replace soy sauce with the reduced-sodium one in your recipes.
-I promise you will not sacrifice flavor.
-You are only reducing your sodium intake.
-If you want to make this dish gluten-free, I recommend replacing the soy sauce with liquid aminos.
-Soy sauce contains gluten.
+- Reduced sodium soy sauce: If you want to make this dish gluten-free, I recommend replacing the soy sauce with liquid aminos.

 How To Make Crockpot Chicken Thighs?

-- Season thighs with salt and pepper on both sides.
+- Season the chicken thighs with salt and pepper on both sides.

-- On medium-high heat, heat the skillet and add olive oil.
+- Heat the skillet over medium-high and add the olive oil.
 Pan-fry the chicken thighs skin side down until golden brown, about 3-4 minutes.

-- Remove from skillet and place thighs inside crockpot in a single layer.
+- Remove from the skillet and place the thighs inside crockpot in a single layer.

 - Add the garlic powder, onion powder, and mustard powder.